-As last year, more able students are becoming more successful in producing complex language.
-However teachers are advised to differentiate what they encourage students to reproduce, as in some cases lower ability students are being expected to memorise language that is too ambitious and consequently it is often unsuccessful.
-This year, more able students included a wide range of tenses and made effective use of the present subjunctive.
-Nevertheless many students tended to use the Immediate Future (eg 'je vais' followed by an infinitive) rather than the Future tense, and this is one area where teachers might consider providing more opportunities for a variety of language.
-As was reported last year, many students succeeded in creating longer sentences with connectives.
-The most frequently used were: 'car, parce que, et, mais' but 'si, donc, quand' were seen more regularly this year.
-It was also gratifying to note an increase in attempts at complex structures such as: 'après avoir/être, depuis, je pense/crois que, je le/la/les trouve' together with a variety of infinitive constructions.
-In terms of variety of language, teachers are encouraged to consider teaching different ways of expressing opinions and likes/dislikes and also of eliciting subject pronouns other than 'je'.
-It is hoped that the above suggestions are useful for students aiming at the top marks for Range of Language.
-Finally, and as in previous years, the misuse of dictionaries often led to inappropriate language being used.
-Students need to be aware of how to use dictionaries effectively.
+Examiners commented that there has been an improvement in the students' ability to demonstrate a range of language.
+As last year, more able students are extremely successful in producing complex language, but teachers are again reminded of the need to differentiate in what they encourage students to reproduce.
+In some cases students of lower ability are being expected to memorise language that is too ambitious and often unsuccessful.
+More able students are including a wide range of tense usage, including effective use of the present subjunctive mood.
+There is more use of future tenses but students still mainly tend to be more successful with the use of je vais with infinitives.
+Students are still being encouraged effectively to create longer sentences with good use of connectives.
+The most frequently used were still car, parce que, et, and mais with the more frequent use this year of aussi, si and cependant.
+Students are still being encouraged to attempt complex structures such as après avoir/être, depuis, je pense/crois que, je le/la/les trouve together with a variety of infinitive constructions and these are generally successful.
+In terms of variety of language, teachers have been teaching different ways of expressing opinions and likes/dislikes and using a different person to the je form.
+However, as in previous years the misuse of dictionaries often led to inappropriate language being used.
+Students do need to know how to use dictionaries effectively.